 When you’re done, you can simply exit without saving and any manipulations you made in the editor will be as if they never happened, allowing you to test out multiple “what if” scenarios and explore different outcomes – all without affecting your existing data.
 However, if you may make minor changes as you go along that you do want to save (but still be able to continue working without exiting), we’ve added a save button to the Editor UI so that you can essentially save your work-in-progress.

-As an added bonus, Multi-Shape Editor integrates seamlessly with Assignment Plans, while also enabling a better understanding of metrics for each shape on the map.
+As an added bonus, Shape Editor integrates seamlessly with Assignment Plans, while also enabling a better understanding of metrics for each shape on the map.

 The new data summary view gives teams insight into regional performance, optimizing their decision-making.
 The result is an at-a-glance view of how the data lays out across the shapes and how balanced they are compared to one another.
 Managers can clearly visualize territory information and determine if territories should be adjusted to even out the workload for reps and account owners.